 LinkedIn offers a whole host of incredible and free tools that are at your disposal to help enhance your experience.
-However, navigating the platform and utilising all it has to offer can feel a little overwhelming to novice users, which is why we’ve compiled some useful tips to help get you started with using the searching on LinkedIn feature to its full potential.
+However, navigating the platform and utilising all it has to offer can feel a little overwhelming to novice users.
+This is why we’ve compiled some useful tips to help get you started with using the searching on LinkedIn feature to its full potential.

 How to search on LinkedIn

-The search bar can be found at the top of any LinkedIn page that you’re viewing and it allows you to search for jobs, people, companies, posts and much more.
+The search bar can be found at the top of any LinkedIn page.
+It allows you to search for jobs, people, companies, posts and much more.
 You can click any of the suggestions that appear in the drop-down list as you start searching.
 Alternatively, you can always submit your search to see the full results.

 To start your search on LinkedIn you use the bar at the top of the page and enter your keyword(s).
 The type feature then prompts you with predicted related searched terms, which can help.

 From the dropdown that appears you’ll be able to select an option from the suggestions and you’ll be redirected to your selection.
 You can see more results by clicking the search icon and can then run the search.
-Alternatively, you can click ‘see all results’ at the bottom of the dropdown and you’ll be redirected to a search results page.
+Alternatively, you can click ‘see all results” at the bottom of the dropdown box.
+You’ll be redirected to a search results page.